jhpyle/docassemble/_docs/development.md

 Another aspect of the common mindset is to think of web applications as falling into the "information technology" bucket.
-If there are quality problems, people think "that's an IT issue" that needs to be delegated to a person with computer skills.
+If there are quality problems, people think "that's an IT issue" that needs to be delegated to a person with computer skills, even when the quality issues are actually related to poor communication or poor design, neither of which are information technology problems.

 People who are involved in the development of a web application but lack technology skills often feel a lack of agency over the way the